Skip to main content

 Observation Methods

-A systematic approach to collecting data by directly watching and recording behaviours, interactions, and processes as they occur in natural settings.
+A systematic approach to collecting data by directly watching and recording behaviors, interactions, and processes as they occur in natural settings.

 Survey Design